I could have sipped mango smoothies, wandered through rice paddies, and explored underwater for much longer than a month.

 The range of great cuisine, from super cheap to super trendy.

-If you want to get up close with the sea turtles and fluorescent fish, Bali has no shortage of places to strap on your snorkel mask.
+If you want to get up close with the sea turtles and fluorescent fish, Bali has no shortage of places to strap on your snorkel and mask.

 Dive deep in Tulamben for an incredible underwater wreck, or snorkel in Amed for beautiful coral gardens in crystal clear waters.